-Your gift makes a difference at SUNY College at Old Westbury – to our students who are working to achieve their dreams, to our faculty who are dedicated to developing the leaders of tomorrow, and to our future, for we would not exist without your commitment and support.
+Your gift makes a difference at SUNY Old Westbury – to our students who are working to achieve their dreams, to our faculty who are dedicated to developing the leaders of tomorrow, and to our future, for we would not exist without your commitment and support.

 You can make your gift:

 We are pleased to offer this quick and easy option.
 Use our secure account via PayPal to make donations to the College via the Old Westbury College Foundation, Inc.

 Gifts of cash are often the most convenient way to support Old Westbury.
 Checks may be made payable to Old Westbury College Foundation, Inc. with a note about the purpose of the gift and payment mailed to:

 SUNY Old Westbury

 Office of Institutional Advancement

 Planned or deferred gifts allow you to make a major commitment to Old Westbury without sacrificing income needed today.
 These gifts often come to colleges and universities through provisions in wills or trusts.
 Additionally, the Old Westbury College Foundation, Inc. can be named as a beneficiary of a charitable remainder trust, life insurance policy, or gift annuity.

 For more information about planned giving options, contact Wayne Edwards at (516) 876-3207.

 Payroll deduction is a convenient way for SUNY College at Old Westbury other SUNY employees to give to Old Westbury.
 Gifts can be spread over as many as 26 pay periods and can be designated to any number of funds, including the Annual Fund.